 Viasat Internet for Seniors

-Viasat is a phenomenal fit for rural Americans because it beams your internet via satellite, which means you’re likely covered, no matter where you live.
+Viasat is a phenomenal fit for rural Americans because it beams your internet via satellite.
+Satellite internet can reach anywhere, regardless of the infrastructure for cable or fiber.
 Viasat also gives you unlimited internet phone calls (if you aren’t into video chatting).
-You can even supercharge your Viasat plan with speeds up to 100 Mbps and 300 GB of data per month.
+You can even supercharge your Viasat plan with speeds up to 100 Mbps and 300 GB of data monthly.
 For comparison, that’s about six times more emailing, surfing, and streaming than HughesNet 50, a popular plan from one of Viasat’s main competitors, gives you.

 Our tech experts have researched and reviewed Viasat’s plans and their usefulness for seniors.
-Let’s look closer at Viasat’s complete internet service, from plans and pricing, including special seniors bundles, installation, and a few insider tips you won’t find anywhere else.
+Let’s look closer at Viasat’s complete internet service, including plans and pricing.
+We’ll also cover special seniors bundles, installation, and a few insider tips you won’t find anywhere else.

 FYI: Want to compare Viasat to other top internet providers?
 Check out our list of the best internet for seniors in 2024.